Geeksltd/GCop/Rules/GCop179.md

 ﻿# GCop179

 > "Do not hardcode numbers, strings or other values.
->
-> Declare constant in the top of the file and use it in your code if the value is unlikely to ever change.
->
-> If the value may change in the future (or on different servers) and the nature of the value is technical, then it must be stored in Web.Config.
->
-> If the nature of the value is business related, or easy to understand by a normal business admin user, then it must be stored in the application in an entity named Setting."
+Use constant fields, config files or database as appropriate."

 ## Rule description
-One of the hard-coding issues is that changing the configuration information requires a code change, and then a redeployment of the system.

-Another issue is if the configuration is hard-coded into multiple places within the system, then the programmer must remember all the places the hard-coding exists.

-To get around hard-coding configuration information into the system, we often move configuration to an external source or at least declare constants in top of the file.
+Hard-coded values in the middle of the code is usually wrong.
+If the value is hard-coded in multiple places within the system, there is a risk that it can change in the future in one place but not all, and create bugs and inconsistencies.

+#### Is the value unlikely to ever change?
+In that case declare a constant field at the top of the class and use it instead of hard-coding the value.
+This way the name of the constant field would be effectively documenting the meaning of that value.

+#### Is the value an option from a group?
+If the value represents an option from a finite group of other options, then define an Enum for it.

+#### Can the value ever change - by developers?
+If the value may change in the future (or on different servers) and the nature of the value is technical, then it must be stored in the config file such as *web.config* or *app.config* or *appSettings.json*.
+This make it possible to change the value on a deployed application without having to recompile the whole application.

+#### Can the value ever change - by user?
+If the nature of the value is business related, or easy to understand by a normal business admin user, then it must be stored in the application in an entity named Setting or some other appropriate table.
+This way you can build a secure admin UI for changing it.

 ## Example 1
 ```csharp